Shadow the Hedgehog: Character biography

-Shadow is presumed deceased until Sonic Heroes; Rouge the Bat discovers him alive in Eggman's base during a search.
-He remembers nothing except his name and Maria's death, and teams up with Rouge and E-123 Omega to find Eggman and learn of his past.
-In Shadow the Hedgehog, Shadow, still experiencing amnesia, becomes caught in a three-way war between Eggman, G.U.N., and the Black Arms, an alien army led by Black Doom.
-Shadow can choose to help G.U.N., Sonic and his friends, Eggman, or the Black Arms.
-At the end of the game, Shadow recovers from his amnesia and learns the truth about his past, including that Gerald created him using Black Doom's blood and Black Doom uses that to control him, but Shadow stands up to him and ultimately defeats him.
-After the battle, Shadow chooses to put the past behind him and move on, and in Sonic the Hedgehog is depicted as having joined G.U.N.
+Shadow is presumed dead until Sonic Heroes; Rouge the Bat discovers him alive in an Eggman base during a search.
+He remembers nothing except his name and Maria's death, forming "Team Dark" with Rouge and E-123 Omega to find Eggman and learn of his past.
+In Shadow the Hedgehog, Shadow, still experiencing amnesia, becomes caught in a three-way war between Eggman, GUN, and the Black Arms, an alien army led by Black Doom.
+Shadow can choose to help GUN, Sonic and his friends, Eggman, or the Black Arms.
+At the end of the game, Shadow recovers from his amnesia and learns the truth about his past, including that Gerald created him using Black Doom's DNA.
+Black Doom uses that in an attempt control him, but Shadow stands up to him and ultimately defeats him.
+After the battle, Shadow chooses to put the past behind him and move on, and in Sonic the Hedgehog is depicted as working with GUN.
+In Shadow Generations, Shadow, believing the Black Arms have resurfaced, returns to the ARK, where he is thrust into the dimension of White Space by the Time Eater (concurrently during the events of Sonic Generations).
+Along his journey, he manifests mysterious Doom Powers, which he uses to fight against Black Doom; Shadow also encounters Gerald and Maria, taken from another point in time, who assist in helping Shadow control his new powers as he confronts and destroys Black Doom once and for all.
+Upon his triumph, Maria and Gerald return to their time period as Shadow joins Rouge to help Sonic against the Time Eater.